microsoft/WhatTheHack/999-SQLModernization/Student/Challenges/Challenge00.md

 1. Pick a cool team name!
 You and your team are part of a new SI start-up that is developing a practice on migrating and modernizing data solutions.
 1. Decide on the on-premises environment and have the following databases loaded; note, this can be in a VM in Azure running SQL Server, on a local SQL instance, in containers/Docker, etc.:
     - AdventureWorks2017 *or* AdventureWorksLT2017
-        - AdventureWorksLT2017 is a bit easier and faster, better for teams with no prior experience and extremely limited bandwidth
+        - AdventureWorksLT2017 is a bit easier and faster, better for teams with no prior experience and extremely limited bandwidth.
         - AdventureWorks2017 is the preferred database as it presents a few challenges but may require a bit of experience and higher bandwidth to migrate, if migrating for a local machine.
     - WideWorldImporters (OLTP)
     - WideWorldImporters (DW)